TechMeToTheCloud/AKS-BDC-Setup/README.md

 # run this if you want to build a new set of configuration files
 # I've done this already and saved the files to ./custom folder in the repo
-azdata bdc config init --source aks-dev-test --target custom --force
+azdata bdc config init --source aks-dev-test --path custom --force

 # cd to wherever you cloned this repo
 # this will change the bdc name from whatever you generated above
-azdata bdc config replace -p custom\bdc.json -j metadata.name=$BDC_NAME
+azdata bdc config replace -p custom\bdc.json -j metadata.name=$BDC_NAME azdata bdc config replace -p custom\control.json -j metadata.name=$BDC_NAME
 # create the cluster
 azdata bdc create -c custom --accept-eula yes
 # admin
 # Password01!!

+# to watch the status from cloudshell
+kubectl get pods -n bdc-aks

 kubectl get pods -n $BDC_NAME
 azdata login -n $BDC_NAME